openhab/openhab-addons/addons/binding/org.openhab.binding.mqtt/README.md

 * __host__: The IP/Hostname of the MQTT broker.
 Be aware that this binding allows only one bridge / one connection per unique host:port.
 * __port__: The optional port of the MQTT broker.
 If none is provided, the typical ports 1883 and 8883 (SSL) are used.
 Be aware that this binding allows only one bridge / one connection per unique host:port.
 * __secure__: Uses TLS/SSL to establish a secure connection to the broker.
-Can be "OFF","ON","AUTO".
-The AUTO setting prefers a secure connection but will fall-back to an insecure one.
-Default is ON.
+Can be true or false.
+Defaults to false.

 Additionally the following parameters can be set: